HenryZxTan/Domain-Price-Unwithholder/README.md

 ---

 ## 💡 How to Use
 Simply browse Domain.com.au.
 When you click on any sold property that says "Price Withheld" from your search feed, the extension will get to work.
-It tries to find 'exactPrice' (selling price) and 'exactPriceV2' (last agent guidance).
 If available, a small `🔍` icon will appear next to the 'Price Withheld text' - Click it to permanently show the sold price and last guidance values.
 If unavailable, a red cross will appear :'(.
 Better luck next time!